magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 doing you use the conventions and language of the world, but it’s like the two liquids in the bottle – they are in the same bottle but don’t mix together.
 You live in the world, but at the same time you remain separate from it.
 The Buddha knew the truth for himself.
-He was the – the knower of the world.
+He was the *lokavidū* – the knower of the world.

-What are the sense bases ()?
+What are the sense bases (*āyatana*)?
 They consist of the eyes, ears, nose, tongue, body and mind.
 The ears hear sound; the nose performs the function of smelling different smells, whether fragrant or pungent; the tongue has the function of tasting tastes whether sweet, sour, rich or salty; the body senses heat and cold, softness and hardness; the mind